andreasthoelke/dotfiles/.vim/notes/notes29-09.md

 * dim something out (grey) if it is in ()!

 navigate .md /markdown files. e.g. next bulletpoint/not bullet point
+ * there is the tagbar nav. c-n/p then p to preview

 document regex/wildcards in search. e.g. "/eins.*zwei"
 how is this consistent with ctrlp filename search?